-Finally, the recent past has seen the latest generation of workload studies [2, 4, 22, 31], albeit none that specifically examine long-term data behavior.
+Finally, the recent past has seen the latest generation of workload studies [Agrawal et al. 2007; Anderson 2009; Leung et al. 2008; Roselli et al. 2000], albeit none that specifically examines long-term data behavior.
 Thus, while these examinations demonstrate the value of an up to date understanding of storage system behavior, it is difficult to generalize their findings to long-term data repositories.
-For example, Agrawal et al. examined long-term metadata trends, but for desktop PC workloads, and Anderson examined high performance workload traces from an animation company [4].
-Similar studies done over other relevant datasets have proven to be a boon to the research community [2, 6, 7, 29, 33, 40].
+For example, Agrawal et al. examined long-term metadata trends, but for desktop PC workloads, and Anderson examined high performance workload traces from an animation company.
+Similar studies done over other relevant datasets have proven to be a boon to the research community [Agrawal et al. 2007; Bairavasundaram et al. 2007, 2008; Pinheiro et al. 2007; Schroeder and Gibson 2007; Traeger et al. 2008].

 As a result of the research community's lack of analysis of archival storage system behavior, a number of recent long-term preservation systems are based on assumptions that may not be valid, or only pertain to a narrow view of archival storage.
-For example, many longterm data systems explicitly assume that contents are immutable, or imply this by using WORM media [9, 24, 30, 36, 44, 45].
+For example, many long-term data systems explicitly assume that contents are immutable, or imply this by using WORM media [Baker et al. 2006; Maniatis et al. 2005; Quinlan and Dorward 2002; Storer et al. 2007; You et al. 2005; Zhang et al. 2007].
 Others assume that data is rarely read.
-For example, Pergamum claims dramatic cost savings largely predicated on the ability to keep drives spun down due to low read rates [37].
-Though these assumptions might hold true, we have no up to date knowledge with which to confirm them.
+For example, Pergamum claims dramatic cost savings largely predicated on the ability to keep drives spun down due to low read rates [Storer et al. 2008].
+Though these assumptions might hold true, we have no up-to-date knowledge with which to confirm them.
 It has been over 15 years since the last tertiary storage study, and to the best of our knowledge, there have been no studies of access behavior in modern public content archives.